ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * **Bounce rate**- the percentage of single page visits (or web sessions).
 It is the number of visits in which a person leaves your website from the landing page without browsing any further.
 * **% new sessions**- first time users visiting your website compared to visitors who have previously visited your site

+**It's ok to have a high bounce rate**.
+A bounce is measured when a user comes in and leaves without any interaction or further step.
+This means that, even if someone comes in, stays on your page for 10 minutes and then leaves, it gets counted as a bounce.
+There is a way to view how much time people are actually spending on your site.
+We'll get to that later.

 We'll be going into 3 reports that focus on different things:

 #### 1) Audience: Demographics, Browser, Mobile/Desktop and basic Behavior